ASAT program of China

 satellite jammers, and directed energy weapons.

-Defense Intelligence Agency chief Ashley has claimed that China has space weapons capable of shooting out satellites during the early stage of a conflict, including anti-satellite missiles, maneuvering satellites and lasers and electronic jammers.

-People's Liberation Army has formed military units and begun initial operational training with counterspace capabilities that it has been developing, such as ground-launched ASAT missiles.
+People's Liberation Army (PLA) has formed military units and begun initial operational training with counterspace capabilities that it has been developing, such as ground-launched ASAT missiles.

 History

+China has worked on technologies applicable to Anti-Satellite (ASAT) weaponry since 1964.
+According to Qian Xuesen, at a meeting in 1964, "suddenly Chairman Mao asked me if it was possible to shoot down a missile, I replied that it should be possible."
+In 1966, China formally began to develop a missile interceptor system, Program 640.
+This program was centered at a research base in Yunnan and the PLA Air Force oversaw it.